whatifif/handgesture/README.md

 ## Hand Gestures as a Standard Way to replace a Keyboard and Mouse
+- Using hand for a future virtual keyboard
 ![virtual keyboard](/resources/virtual-keyboard2.jpg)

 We have two hands normally.
 We can use one hand for keyboard and the other for a mouse.